Discover Financial Resources to Help Fund Your Degree

 Frequently Asked Questions

 No. Many non-U.S. citizens qualify for federal student aid.
-The most common category of eligible noncitizen is that of permanent resident (someone with a “green card”), but there are other categories as well.
+The most common category of eligible noncitizens is “permanent resident” (someone with a “green card”), but there are other categories as well.
 Please visit the Federal Student Aid website for more information.
-We also recommend non-U.S. students check with the institution’s financial aid office regarding other types of financial.
+We recommend that non-U.S. students check with the institution’s financial aid office regarding other types of financial aid.

 Yes.
-If you are a U.S. citizen or permanent resident, you may qualify for federal student aid.
+If you are a U.S. citizen or permanent resident, you may qualify for federal student aid that you can use to fund degree programs from U.S.-based academic institutions.
 Please refer to the Federal Student Aid website for more information and to complete your free application for Federal Student Aid (FAFSA).
-The FAFSA opens January 1.
+The FAFSA opens on January 1.

-No. Students pay directly to the universities after being accepted into the program.
+No. Students pay the universities directly after being accepted into the program.

 Most degree programs offer pay-as-you-go plans.
-You won’t be billed up front for the whole degree.
-Instead, you’ll pay as you go – each term you’ll pay tuition just for the courses you are enrolled in.
+You won’t be billed upfront for the entire degree.
+Instead, you’ll pay as you go─each term you will only pay tuition for the courses you enroll in.

 The content on this page provides general consumer information and resources and is not intended as financial advice.
 Links or references to any third-party resources or content provided here do not constitute an endorsement and do not guarantee the accuracy of the information provided by these third parties.
 Coursera does not control the third-party websites linked to herein; use of such websites is governed by the privacy policies and other terms and conditions published by such websites.
 Coursera will update this information from time to time and prospective students should consult the referenced or linked-to third parties directly to ensure they are considering the most up-to-date information.